SasukeFreestyle/XTLS-Iran-TLS/README.md

 - Domain name must be pointed to your IP hosting the server.
 - Port 80 and 443 open in your router or/and firewall.

+### Notes
+This is a noob-friendly guide but if you are an experienced linux user you should make a new user without sudo-access to run xray and give right permissions to files.

 ****
 ## First we need to do some kernel settings for performance and raise ulimits.